 A gabled south aisle was built in 1882 to house a new organ, and at the same time a hall was built onto the north end of the church.
 Later additions in 1959/60 include a kitchen, toilets and an office.
 The 2006 hall extension with office, Happy Lounge and Upper Room has a glass section of wall and roof, which flood the interior with light.

 Social change and declining church rolls led to amalgamation of congregations – with Cookney Church in 1982 and Banchory-Devenick in 2000.
 Altries Free Kirk had joined in the early 20th century.
 Sale of the churches and Banchory-Devenick hall provided funds and a decision was made to redevelop the now Maryculter Trinity Church.
-Work began in October 2016 and will hopefully be complete later this year.
+Work began in October 2016 and was completed in October 2017.

 The initial plan to remove one gallery and retain the two side ones had to be abandoned when all were found to be in a perilous state with wet and dry rot.
 The organ had been deteriorating for many years and could not be renovated without enormous outlay.
 Lifting the wooden floors revealed only bare earth beneath while the 19th century hall floor rested on beautifully constructed drystane dykes.
 The original wall between church and hall was taken down – you may have seen the pile of its enormous stones, revealing the shell of what has become the new enlarged sanctuary.

-At the time of writing in early September cement floors have been laid, the entire building insulated, and walls plastered.
+Cement floors have been laid, the entire building insulated, and walls plastered.
 The kitchen has been enlarged and fitted out and a disabled toilet installed.
-The five stained glass windows, presented by the Kinloch family of Altries in 1886, and four lead-lined windows have been installed after highly skilled renovation, and kaleidoscopic light floods through them into the light and airy sanctuary.
-Carpet tiles should be laid by the time you read this then the new comfortable chairs will be delivered.
+The five stained glass windows, presented by the Kinloch family of Altries in 1886, and four lead-lined windows have been re-installed after highly skilled renovation, and kaleidoscopic light floods through them into the light and airy sanctuary.
+Carpet tiles have been laid and new comfortable chairs delivered.
 A moveable organ has been obtained, and the sound and audio-visual system installed.
-Sunday services have already moved into the hall area after being held in the upper room of the 2006 extension for several months and are now held in the church.
+Sunday services moved into the hall area after being held in the upper room of the 2006 extension for several months and are now held in the church.

 Initial costing of this project was within the amount in the Kirk coffers.
 As with any major household renovation, several unexpected complications appeared including the need for additional drains and downpipes, replacement roof on the 1960 extension and the massive cost of preserving stained glass windows.
-A considerable financial shortfall is anticipated, and the congregation will be engaging in ongoing fundraising.
+A considerable financial shortfall, has been the result and the congregation will be engaging in ongoing fundraising.
 There will be more fundraising events in the coming months, and support of any kind will be most welcome.

 The sanctuary and hall have been redeveloped as a multipurpose venue for use both by the church and wider community.
 Maryculter Trinity Church wants once again to stand in the heart of the community.
-Both minister and congregation trust that a new phase in the life of Maryculter Trinity Church is about to begin.
+Both minister and congregation trust that a new phase in the life of Maryculter Trinity Church has begun.